chethanrepo/tarento/README.md

   **$docker ps**             //to the verify containers list

-  2. Access the url with docker-machine default ip http://192.168.99.100:8081/duplicatecheck?searchString=12345678901234567890
+  2. Access the url with docker-machine default ip (GET query on postman) http://192.168.99.100:8081/duplicatecheck?searchString=12345678901234567890